 But what if other users in your Exchange organization also use this personal tag?
 Deleting a personal retention tag from the Exchange Organization will remove this tag from all mailboxes.

 Supposed you have a delete policy (default tag) set on a mailbox.
 Also, you allow the user to exclude folders with a personal tag.
 Removing this personal tag for all mailboxes will lead to significant calls for your helpdesk because the Managed Folder Assistant will delete all emails from all mailboxes.
-Not to say that you must restore the mails.
+Not to say that you must restore the emails.

 - GitHub Link

-With this tool, you can remove one or more personal tags from the folders in a single mailbox without deleting the tag from your Exchange Organization.
+This tool removes one or more personal tags from the folders in a single mailbox without deleting the tag from your Exchange Organization.

 If you want to remove all personal tags from a mailbox, it is simple: